Lukas-dev-de/UniDocs/README.md

 ## Stuff to implement:
 #### low effort
-- [x] add more icons for selection
-- [x] feature: change/edit module icon like title
 - [ ] feature: select for multiple tags by ctl click on tag filters

 #### medium effort
-- [x] feature: applying tags by drag n dropping them from the filter bar onto documents
-- [x] feature: renaming files directly in import/import menu
-- [ ] feature: add documents to module per drag n drop
-- [x] feature: add colors to modules
-- [x] fix: get links to repository in settings to work
-- [x] feature: selecting multiple files (for example with ctl+click or middle click) to apply tags or delete multiple at once
-- [x] feature: reorganise modules order in sidebar from the right click menu (no drag n drop)
 - [ ] feature: grouping modules in sidebar

 #### high effort
-- [x] feature: implement custom themes
-- [x] feature: update check in the settings menu, patch releases install themselves on startup (and self-updating on Windows and Linux)
 - [ ] feature: file syncing (for example via self-hosting, github or googledrive ...)

-If you have suggestions feel free to list them here.

 <br>